Just the FAQ

 A. The ineffable, even knowable, even transmissible, nevertheless defies explanation or description.
 And living knowledge (as opposed to knowledge that is rightly called: inert), serving renewal and vitality, is growth, the experience of change put into practice, learned behaviors never immutable but ever subject to readaptation, emergent in collective interaction, tacit, highly charged and redolent, profoundly with the sensibility of drama, may even skirt the ineffable, often defying ready articulation let alone routine management via knowledge-driven Epistemology.

 Often a tragic protagonist in transition through a range of emotion undergoes an unfolding process of recognition called Anagnorisis, a difficult moral learning progression of errors, ranging from the foolish to the ingenious and from the admirable to the despicable, that are in the psyche systematically contributive to progress, in which any character, typically the main or principle character or protagonist, climactically comes to grips with or clearer understanding of their own nature and destiny.
-Growth is possible only out of regret.

 Though suffering is hardly desirable at least barring Masochism of any kind, and though to weep and to cry out seem scarcely pleasures, nevertheless, given suffering, then to weep and to cry out are, nonetheless, are distinct desires for expression, nigh uncontainable and palpable, also linked to succorance to trouble others for sympathy and understanding to and to be comforted, and all motivated by any hope at all for the alleviation of suffering.